 Did you know that you can remotely find and/or erase your iPhone?
-You can if you have a MobileMe subscription and have the Find My iPhone feature turned on.
+You can if you have a free AppleID account, have signed into iCloud and have enabled the Find My iPhone feature.

 Now, let’s test this feature.
 Go to http://www.icloud.com and login to your iCloud account.
 Click the green Find My iPhone button on the top row of icons.
 You’ll be asked to enter your iCloud password a second time.
 Apple is just being extra secure by asking for this information.

 Wait a minute or so while your iPhone is located.
 I should mention that this service relies on the GPS chip in your iPhone so if the iPhone is off this won’t work.
 A map showing the approximate location of your iPhone will appear.
 This can help you determine if your iPhone is around the house, at your office, or if you forgot it at the restaurant last night.

 Below the map you’ll see three buttons: Play Sound, Lost Mode, and Erase iPhone.